SDFIdk/DownloadShop/README.md

 drush eval 'kms_test_insert_user()'.
 Inserts some test user info with a unix timestamp as user id.

 ##### How to test assignment of default bundle:
-+ Needs to be done
++ Same test procedure as 'Insert user'.

 #### Update user